ranggaakhli/Capstone-Project-1_DTI-Program_Purwadhika/README.md

 # Football League Standing Manager

 This Python program serves as a Football League Standing Manager, allowing users to manage clubs, record match results, and view league standings.
-It's a part of the capstone project to fulfil the Purwadhika DTI Module 1: Fundamental Programming.
+The code objective is to complete the Purwadhika data science and machine learning DTI Module 1: Fundamental Programming.

 ## Features
 - **Club Management**: Add, update, and delete clubs participating in the league.